glukhman/Learning-English-Past-Tense-RNN/README.md

 run _304366891_english_past_tense_rnn.py_ using python 3.6+ (64-bit), after installing the required libraries.

-   Tested on Windows 10 and Linux, with python 3.6+ Required libraries: (install using _python -m pip install <lib_name>_)
+   Tested on Windows 10 and Linux, with python 3.6+

+   Required libraries: (install using _python -m pip install <lib_name>_)
    - pytorch
    - numpy
    - matplotlib
    - scipy

-  I've compiled installation scripts for Windows and Linux (should also word on a Mac), which can be found in this repository.
+  I've compiled installation scripts for Windows and Linux (should also work on a Mac), which can be found in this repository.
   Notice that the Torch library is quite large (ca. 700 MB).
 Please be patient :)